alinsjs/docs/vuepress/doc/on.md

  * @Date: 2022-11-05 10:51:00
  * @Description: Coding something
  * @LastEditors: chenzhongsheng
- * @LastEditTime: 2022-11-12 15:11:11
+ * @LastEditTime: 2022-11-12 16:10:56
 -->
-## 1. 事件builder
+## 1. Event builder

-在 Alins 中，我们使用事件函数来构建一个事件builder，事件builder可以作为参数传给 dom-builder函数绑定到dom对象上
+In Alins, we use event functions to build an event builder that can be passed as a parameter to the dom-builder function to bind to the dom object

-如下是一个简单的 click 事件演示
+The following is a simple click event demonstration

 <code-runner/>